austin006/3d_printed_quad/docs/software/langgraph.md

 This page explains what LangGraph is and how to use the drone control agent located in the ROS2 package called `ai_agent`.

+## Learn LangGraph

+For a full tutorial, use the [Introduction to LangGraph](https://academy.langchain.com/courses/intro-to-langgraph) created by LangChain Academy

 ## Drone Control Agent

 ![drone_control_agent](../assets/drone_control_agent.png)